cultureamp/kaizen-design-system/.changeset/shiny-hotels-enjoy.md

 "@kaizen/components": patch
 ---

-Fix asignment of CSS vars to load onto the `html` element.
+Fix assignment of CSS vars to load onto the `html` element.